 Mountain West: All games are on espn3 or available through watchstadium.com for free.

 Northeast: All games are available through the conference website for free.

 Ohio Valley: All games are available through the conference website for free.

 Pac-12: All games are televised (those games shown regionally by the Pac 12 Network are available outside their region via the Pac 12 Network streaming service).

 Patriot: All games are available through watchstadium.com for free.

 SEC: All games are available through SEC Network+, which is part of WatchESPN.
 These games are only available if your cable operator has the SEC Network.

 Southern: Starting with conference play, all non-televised games are on espn3.
 Non-conference games are either on espn3 or available for free through the conference website.

 Southland: No conference service exists, though all individual schools have their own packages.
-Most non-televised Lamar, Sam Houston State and Stephen F Austin and Lamar games are on espn3, which is also picking up coverage of all locally-televised conference games.
-Houston Baptist, Incarnate Word and Texas A&M-CC’s streaming packages are all free.
+Most non-televised Lamar, Sam Houston State and Stephen F Austin games are on espn3, which is also picking up coverage of all locally-televised conference games.
+Houston Baptist, Incarnate Word, and Texas A&M-CC’s streaming packages are all free.
 All other schools charge for their streams.
-Some games may be available at watchstaidum.com as well.